 This entire experiment definitely required planning and a whole whack of prepping, but in the end, it wasn’t as difficult as I thought it would be.
 The kids ended up eating fairly well, and we didn’t turn to takeout pizza or chicken nuggets once, which is a serious feat for our household.

 Looking for more meal planning inspiration?
-Here’s how a nutritionist meal preps every Sunday, plus 20 healthy meal prep ideas to get you through the week.
+Here’s how a nutritionist meal preps every Sunday.

 Photos courtesy of Getty Images and Amber Dowling